OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:79

-> Kedemoth with its pasture lands, and Mephaath with its pasture lands;
+> Kedemoth with its grazing areas, and Mephaath with its grazing areas;

 ---